Trivial name

 The element mercury was named after the Roman god of the same name (painting by Hendrik Goltzius).

 In chemistry, a trivial name is a non-systematic name for a chemical substance.
-That is, the name is not recognized according to the rules of any formal system of chemical nomenclature such as IUPAC inorganic or IUPAC organic nomenclature.
+This means that the name is not recognized according to the rules of any formal system of chemical nomenclature such as IUPAC inorganic or IUPAC organic nomenclature.
 A trivial name is not a formal name and is usually a common name.

 Generally, trivial names are not useful in describing the essential properties of the thing named, such as the molecular structure of a chemical compound.
 And, in some cases, trivial names can be ambiguous or carry different meanings in different industries or different geographic regions (for example, a trivial name such as white metal can mean various things).
 A limited number of trivial chemical names are retained names, an accepted part of the nomenclature.

 Trivial names often arise in the common language; they may come from historical usages in, for example, alchemy.
 Many trivial names pre-date the institution of formal naming conventions.
 Names can be based on a property of the chemical, including appearance (color, taste or smell), consistency, and crystal structure; a place where it was found or where the discoverer comes from; the name of a scientist; a mythological figure; an astronomical body; the shape of the molecule; and even fictional figures.
 All elements that have been isolated have trivial names.